-WHEREAS, the City has approved the execution of the Twelfth Amendment to the DDA by ordinance after a public hearing; now, therefore, be it in the previously certified EIR and Addendum #2, and the EIR and Addendum #2 comply with CEQA and the CEQA Guidelines' requirements for analysis of the Project's environmental effects and mitigation measures; (2) that the mitigation measures adopted by the Agency in considering the EIR and approving the DDA, together with a mitigation monitoring program for the Project, are hereby adopted as specified in the attached Exhibit C; and (3) that none of the changes to the project, or circumstances under which it will be undertaken, or new information of substantial importance require preparation of a subsequent or supplemental EIR; and be it
+Section 1.
+The City hereby finds and determines: (1) that it has been presented and has independently reviewed and considered the information contained in the previously certified EIR and Addendum #2, and the EIR and Addendum #2 comply with CEQA and the CEQA Guidelines' requirements for analysis of the Project's environmental effects and mitigation measures; (2) that the mitigation measures adopted by the Agency in considering the EIR and approving the DDA, together with a mitigation monitoring program for the Project, are hereby adopted as specified in the attached Exhibit C; and (3) that none of the changes to the project, or circumstances under which it will be undertaken, or new information of substantial importance require preparation of a subsequent or supplemental EIR.